Home

 ps: To get back to the page you were at before this one, please close this window, and thank you for your understanding. :)

 pps: While we used to live in California we are now in Washington.
 We moved here December of 2006 in an effort to get more help for our son than we could get in California.
-I still have all of my California connections however so if you have any questions or need any help with anything please do not hesitate to email me. :)
+I still have all of my California connections however so if you have any questions or need any help with anything please do not hesitate to use the form above to contact me. :)

 UPDATE June 21, 2007